-After each conflicting forecast, respondents were asked, in an open-ended format, what infor-451 mation influenced their decisions.
-When given conflicting forecasts, 64% of respondents indicated 452 they needed more information compared with 52% of respondents in the single forecast decisions.
-453 Respondents were then asked what further information they needed to help them make decisions given conflicting forecasts.
-There were a wide range of suggestions, including observational data, 455 past model performance, meteorological information including wind speed and direction, informa-456 tion on model input, more model ensemble members, information about damage to engines, and uncertainty information.
-Of the ten respondents requesting uncertainty information for conflicting 458 forecasts, nine represented research.
+After each conflicting forecast, respondents were asked, in an open-ended format, what information influenced their decisions.
+When given conflicting forecasts, 64% of respondents indicated they needed more information compared with 52% of respondents in the single forecast decisions.
+Respondents were then asked what further information they needed to help them make decisions given conflicting forecasts.
+There were a wide range of suggestions, including observational data; past model performance; meteorological information, including wind speed and direction; information on model input; more model ensemble members; information about damage to engines; and uncertainty information for conflicting forecasts, 9 represented research.